petedegraw/semantic-projects/readme.md

 ## Setup

 1. run `npm install` to install package dependencies
-2. run `npm link` to allow you to run 'sp ...' from the command line
+2. run `npm link` to allow you to run `sp ...` from the command line
+3. run `npm start` to complete the setup
+   1. you will need to enter the directory path for where you want your projects kept

-## Commands
+## How to Use

 ### Projects